alibwhite/beginner-projects/README.md

 <ul>
   <li> grade-calculator > A simple VBA script that calculates a letter grade based on a numerical grade input </li>
   <li> paper_scissors_rock > A Python script that allows the user to play the famous game against the computer in the terminal </li>
-  <li> uni-mark-calc > A more comprehensive VBA script that the grade-calculator.
+  <li> uni-mark-calc > A more comprehensive VBA script than the grade-calculator.
 It will calculate all current marks to determine the minimum grade required in order to pass </li>